MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 Then move on to other scenarios where the user/device pairs require readiness efforts.
 Work your way through the list of user/device pairs until you enforce phishing-resistant authentication across the board.

 Create a set of Microsoft Entra ID groups to roll out enforcement gradually.
 Reuse the groups from the [previous step](#monitor-help-desk-ticket-volume) if you used the wave-based rollout approach.

+### Recommended Enforcement Conditional Access Policies

 Target each group with a specific Conditional Access policy.
 This approach helps you roll out your enforcement controls gradually by user/device pair.